Do you have a question?

 • Exposure of NTFS metadata, slack, and unallocated in Windows file system driver bypass mode

-• Virtually mount archives and directories
+• Virtually mount directories

 • Save disk images with fully-decrypted BitLocker volumes